mauris/concrete/readme.md

 ##What is Concrete?

-Concrete is a easy to use CLI tool that helps you to compile your PHP projects into PHAR binaries for distribution.
+Concrete is a simple CLI tool that helps you to compile your PHP application into PHAR binary for distribution.

 ##Usage

-There are two ways of using Packfire Concrete: as a Composer library or as a command line interface (CLI) tool.
+There are two ways of using Concrete: as a Composer library or as a command line interface (CLI) tool.

 ###Usage - Composer Library